 Then finally it went into the oven!
-It cooked for about a half-hour.
-There’s two ways you can check for completeness.
-Either you can use a thermometer to check the internal temperature which should be at least 190°F to be done.
-The other way would just be to knock on the bottom of the load.
+It cooked for about a half hour.
+There are two ways you can check to see if it’s done.
+Either you can use a thermometer to check the internal temperature which should be at least 190F.
+The other way would be to just knock on the bottom of the loaf.
 If it sounds hollow, it’s done.

 I cut a couple of fresh, hot slices for my husband I and put some butter on them.
 Let me tell you, nothing is better than hot bread fresh out of the oven!